OwnerRicky Suiter

 approximately

 Conversion TimeLong story, 4 years from engine pulled to working EV.
 Motor was installed in 2001, the rest of the work happened in summmer of 2005.
 Painted in the summer of 2006.
-Will be getting a battery retrofit along with some other improvements summer 2007.
+Installed the T-875's in the winter of 2007.

 Additional FeaturesWater cooled Zilla is great for Arizona summers.